-- 4.15 These open spaces are important both individually and collectively for a variety of reasons, including visual amenity (applicable to both major and minor spaces) formal and informal outdoor recreation, non-vehicular linkage between hamlets, habitat and historic association.
+- 4.16 These open spaces are important both individually and collectively for a variety of reasons, including visual amenity (applicable to both major and minor spaces) formal and informal outdoor recreation, non-vehicular linkage between hamlets, habitat and historic association.
 They are important in their entirety because of the linked and flowing arrangement that they create and the planned concept behind them.
-They are well used as public open space, and both their usage and their management by volunteer groups contributes significantly to a sense of local identity, well-being and social cohesion. - 4.16 There is very strong and widespread local support for the continued protection and enhancement of the spaces and so Policy MAR 2 designates them as Areas to be Protected from Development and sets the continued protection and enhancement of their qualities and benefits as its principal objective.
-This retains the policy objective of Local Plan Saved Policy AP28.
-The areas to be protected from development are shown on the Policies Map. - 4.17 Consideration has been given to the types of development that might be appropriate within the designated areas.
+They are well used as public open space, and both their usage and their management by volunteer groups contributes significantly to a sense of local identity, well-being and social cohesion. - 4.17 There is very strong and widespread local support for the continued protection and enhancement of the spaces and so Policy MAR2 designates them as Areas to be Protected from Development and sets the continued protection and enhancement of their qualities and benefits as its principal objective.
+The areas to be protected from development are shown on the Policies Map. - 4.18 Consideration has been given to the types of development that might be appropriate within the designated areas.
 Whilst some types of development such as for residential or commercial use would run counter to the main policy objective, there are certain types of development that may be required in connection with the maintenance and enhancement of the areas themselves, or their usage as public open space, and relevant provision is made for these within the policy.
 Such developments are envisaged as being of small scale and serving local (i.e. the neighbourhood level of Martlesham Heath) needs only.